-Naselle Youth Camp in Naselle is a medium security facility that is not fenced.
-It provides educational and treatment services for male offenders.
+Naselle Youth Camp in Naselle is a medium-security facility that is not fenced.
+It provides educational and treatment services for males.
 Educational options include high school diploma and General Equivalency Diploma (GED).
-Treatment services include Dialectical Behavior Therapy (DBT), Aggression Replacement Training (ART), cultural programming, sex offense specific treatment, and outpatient chemical dependency treatment.
+Treatment services include Dialectical Behavior Therapy (DBT), Aggression Replacement Training (ART), cultural programming, sex offense-specific treatment, and outpatient chemical dependency treatment.
 Naselle, in collaboration with the Department of Natural Resources, offers a forestry work program and, in collaboration with the Department of Fish and Wildlife, an aquaculture program.
-Youth involved in the forestry program assist with fighting fires during the height of firefighting season.
+Young men involved in the forestry program assist with fighting fires during the height of firefighting season.

 Information for Parents, Guardians and Family

 Every youth residing at Naselle has an assigned counselor who serves as the youth’s case manager.
 Counselors work with the youth to assess their needs and provide appropriate treatment.
 Some of this treatment will occur during counseling sessions with the case manager, while others will occur in a specialized setting.